Chromatophore/HP48-Superchip/investigations/quirk_display.md

 	move	0,p
 ```

 Here we see initially the way it xors the graphics (it has detected collisions prior) without actually using xor.
-This is because, apparently/almost unbelievably, XOR isn't actually available on the HP48.
-Anyway, once we've done that, it's stored to d0, which is incremented by 34 and then the same result is stored again.
-In this case, 34 seems to be the memory difference between each row of the display, based on information I found regarding [GROB objects](http://www.hpcalc.org/hp48/docs/faq/48faq-8.html).
-The only point of concern with this strategy is that, the upper area of the HP48's display, the stack area, is allocated in a different place to the device's menu bar, and thus has a different pointer and the allocation is in a different place, but fortunately for this approach, the upper and lower area are both an even number of rows, so it will never run afoul.
+This is because, apparently/almost unbelievably, XOR isn't natively available on the HP48.
+Anyway, once we've done that, it's stored to d0, which is then incremented by 34 and then the same result is stored again.
+In this case, 34 seems to be the memory difference between each row of the display, at least based on information I found regarding [GROB objects](http://www.hpcalc.org/hp48/docs/faq/48faq-8.html).
+The only point of concern with this strategy is that, the upper area of the HP48's display, the stack area, is allocated in a different place to the device's menu bar, and thus has a different pointer and the allocation is in a different place.
+Fortunately for this approach, the upper and lower area are both an even number of rows, so it will never run afoul.

 ## Fixing it

-Currently, there is no accepted outcome for when the draw buffers collide that I'm aware of, so perhaps the switch mode routines should call 'clear'.
-This could possibly be arranged, however return is a 2 nibble statement and the shortest jump is 4, so, it would require some rearrangement to accomplish.
+Currently, there is no accepted outcome for when the draw buffers collide, at least that I'm aware of, so perhaps the switch mode routines should simply call 'clear' when they're done.
+This could most likely be arranged, however return is a 2 nibble statement and the shortest jump is 4, so, it would require some rearrangement to accomplish.

-This type of 'fixing' isn't really needed, as superchip determines its true functionality, however people may have assumed this behavior in Octojams and it seems reasonable to modify SCHPC to also perform a clear.
+Note that, this type of 'fixing' isn't really needed, as superchip determines its true functionality, however people may have assumed this behavior in Octojams so it seems reasonable to modify SCHPC to also perform a clear when changing mode.

-The enable and disable extended mode in sc10 are handled as separate commands, which is perhaps a bit needless, so if their locations can be isolated in schip, it should be quite possible to change them to set eg the B register to something and jump into common code, which then jumps into clear, which is only a one instruction handler (for subroutine return) above them.
-Or at least this is the case in sc10.
+Enable and disable extended mode graphics in sc10 are handled as separate commands, which is perhaps a bit needless and gives us our 'in', with respect to modifying them, at least if their locations can be isolated in schip - it should be quite possible to change them to set eg the B register to something and jump into some common code, which then in turn jumps into clear, which is only one instruction handler above them.

-Having tracked this down in SCHIP's disassembly, by looking for things that might be the instruction detectors and nearby a=r4s:
+Having tracked this down in SCHIP's disassembly (Where they are indeed arranged in a very similar manner) - I found them by looking for things that might be the instruction detectors and nearby a=r4s - I can present to you the disassembly code:

 ```
 004D7  LC      FF 			# Load FF to test for Enable Extended instruction